zype/zype.github.io/api_docs/device_linking.md

 <hr>

 You can use Zype to link a consumer to a device.
-At a high level, the Zype API can check to see if the device has been linked to a consumer, can acquire a pin for a consumer to link her device, and link the device to the consumer via the acquired pin.
+At a high level, the Zype API can check to see if the device has been linked to a Zype consumer, can acquire a pin for a Zype consumer to link her device, and link the device to the Zype consumer via the acquired pin.

 <hr>

 ### Check to see if the device has been linked to a consumer

-You will first want to see if the current device id has been linked to a consumer.
+You will first want to see if the current device id has been linked to a Zype consumer.
 <hr>
 <pre><code>GET - https://api.zype.com/pin/status/?linked_device_id=linked_device_id
 </code></pre>